planttheidea/moize/README.md

 #### onExpire

-A callback that is called when one of cache item expires.
+A callback that is called when the cached entry expires.

 ```javascript
 const fn = item => {